shuangke/CSE6242FinalProject/README.txt

 	a) Open a web browser, type following URL: localhost:8000
 	b) Select kmeans.html
 	c) Dropdown can be used to change Age and Health variables
-	d) Slide bar can be used to change different data wave.
+	d) Slide bar can be used to change different survey waves.

 4. GridView
 	a) Open a web browser, type following URL: localhost:8000